Where do I need landscaping in my yard?

 - For corner lots, landscaping is also required between the sidewalk and the side line of the house between the front property line and the rear property line for any areas that are visible from the public right-of-way.

 - City ordinance requires either landscaping or concrete to be installed in park strips.
-Landscaping in park strips can include live plant material or non-living ground covers such rock or bark mulch.
-A permit is required from the Public Works Department to install concrete in the park strip.
+Landscaping in park strips can include live plant material, non-living ground covers such as rock or bark mulch, or artificial turf, which requires a permit.
+A permit is also required from the Public Works Department to install concrete in the park strip.

 What type of landscaping is required?